mejiaj/uswds-contrib/CONTRIBUTING.md

 #### docs
 Holds who is using uswds, but this seems to be outdated and no longer maintained.

+> We should update this directory to give users the best possible documentation.

 #### examples
 How USWDS lives alongside other tech.
 There's an existing [angular](https://github.com/uswds/uswds/issues/3341) setup that might be worth importing.

+> Also needs updating.

 #### spec

 Most things related to testing.
 Our unit tests, visual regression screenshots, and accessibility testing, and our setup for a headless chrome instance live here.

+> We should organize this.

 #### src
 The framework source code.
 Fonts, img, js, stylesheets get compiled and built out into a `dist/` folder that users and themers  recognize.